Ambassador for Cambridge Judge Business School

-Originally industry sponsored to study Electrical & Electronic Engineering, he also holds an MBA and was awarded the Joan Woodward Postgraduate Memorial Prize for Excellence in Industrial Sociology.
+Originally industry-sponsored to study Electrical & Electronic Engineering, Bruno also holds an MBA from Imperial College London, and was awarded the Joan Woodward Postgraduate Memorial Prize for Excellence in Industrial Sociology.
 He was a founding member of Imperial College Business School’s Alumni Advisory Board and made Visiting Fellow for his services to advancing flagship innovation and entrepreneurship programmes.

-His professional development includes completing executive education at Cambridge Judge Business School, Royal College of Art, London School of Economics, MIT Sloan School of Management, Harvard Business School and INSEAD and is accredited by Korn Ferry Hay Group (a leading consulting group with experts in more than 50 countries focused on organisational strategy, talent and leadership development).
-He is a member of the IET, CMI, City & Guilds of London Institute and British Mensa.
+His professional development includes executive education at the University of Cambridge, Royal College of Art, London School of Economics & Political Science, MIT Sloan School of Management, Harvard Business School and INSEAD and he is accredited by Korn Ferry Hay Group (organisational strategy, talent and leadership development).
+He is a member of the IET, CMI, CIPD, City & Guilds of London Institute and British Mensa.

-Bruno’s voluntary work includes serving as a Fellow of Lucy Cavendish College, Cambridge where he is a member of the Governing Body and champion for LucEnt (Lucy Enterprise); on the Advisory Boards for Cambridge University Entrepreneurs (CUE); Cambridge University Technology & Enterprise Club (CUTEC) and on the Governing Board of Chesterton Community College, Cambridge (an Ofsted outstanding state secondary, part of the Eastern Learning Alliance multi-academy trust) focusing on Art, Design, Music and Drama.
+Bruno’s voluntary work includes founding LucEnt (Lucy Enterprise) and serving on the Advisory Boards for several Cambridge University organisations and the Governing Board of Chesterton Community College, Cambridge (an Ofsted outstanding state secondary, part of Eastern Learning Alliance multi-academy trust) focusing on Art, Design, Music and Drama.